Chazn2/wrye-bash/Readme.md

 To run Wrye Bash from the latest `dev` code (download from [here][8]) you need:

-* A game to manage (currently Oblivion, Skyrim or Fallout 4)
+* A game to manage from the supported games.
 * [Python 2.7](http://www.python.org/) (latest 2.7 is recommended)
 * [wxPython 2.8.12.1 Unicode][9] (do **not** get a newer version)
 * [pywin32 build 220 or newer](https://sourceforge.net/projects/pywin32/files/pywin32/)